kiprotichgidii/cheat-sheets/README.md

-# cheat-sheets
+### cheat-sheets
-Cheat sheets for day to day activities.
+This is a collection of cheat sheets that have been very useful to me on my daily activities.